serverless/dashboard/docs/integrations/aws.md

 When Dev or Prod mode instrumentation is enabled, an AWS Lambda Layer with the Serverless SDK is added to the function.
-The Serverless SDK is responsible for auto-instrumentation of traces and spans and collecting errors and warnings.
+The Serverless SDK is responsible for auto-instrumentation of traces and spans and collecting events.

-The traces and errors/warnings are binary encoded and logged in CloudWatch where Serverless Console can consume the events via CloudWatch log subscription groups.
+The traces, spans, and events are binary encoded and logged in CloudWatch where Serverless Console can consume the events via CloudWatch log subscription groups.